Digital Marketing Services London

 - •Price sensitivity: you compete on cost because there is no other differentiator the market recognises

 London is the most competitive business market in the UK and one of the most competitive globally.
-Every professional service sector - law, finance, consulting, recruitment, marketing, property, healthcare - is saturated with competent providers.
+Every professional service sector, law, finance, consulting, recruitment, marketing, property, healthcare, is saturated with competent providers.
 The firms charging two or three times the sector average are not doing the work twice as well.
 They have positioned themselves so that price becomes secondary to the buyer's confidence that they are the right choice.

 For a London-based business, weak branding is not just a missed opportunity.
 It actively costs you business.
 Prospects research you online before they contact you.
 They see your website, your social presence, and your collateral in under thirty seconds.
 If what they see looks like every other agency, consultancy, or service provider, you become a commodity.
 Commodities compete on price.
 That is a race you do not want to win.

-Brand Strategy: The Foundation Before the Logo
+Why Is Brand Strategy the Foundation Before the Logo?

 Brand strategy defines the business decisions that visual identity then expresses.
 Without strategy, the creative work is guesswork.
 You end up with a logo that looks nice but does not communicate anything specific about why you are the right choice.

-- •Brand positioning: the specific claim you own in your market - what you are, who you serve, what you stand for, what you will never be
+- •Brand positioning: the specific claim you own in your market, what you are, who you serve, what you stand for, what you will never be

 - •Target audience profiling: detailed profiles of the specific buyers you are positioning the brand for, not a generic demographic range